OE-Heart/agents2.0-docs/docs/source/index.rst

 **Agent** is an easy-to-use toolkit for building customized AI agents.

-Here we manifest all the documentations to you, including functions and principles of the whole project.We also provide basic codes of our project.
+Here we manifest all the documentations to you, including functions and principles of the whole project.
+We also provide basic codes of our project.

 .. note::